cyberphor/blog/_posts/guides/2020-09-27-windows-group-policy.md

 ### Windows Event Forwarding (WEF)
 #### TLDR
 1. Configure [Windows Remote Management](#windows-remote-management-winrm)
-2. Configure clients to log the [Sexy Six Event IDs](#logging-the-sexy-six-windows-event-ids)
+2. Configure clients to log the [Sexy Six Windows Event IDs](#logging-the-sexy-six-windows-event-ids)
 2. Configure clients to forward events to your Event Collectors
 3. Authorize the Network Service (SID: `S-1-5-20`) access to logs you wanted collected (ex: Security Logs)
 4. Link the "WEF" Group Policy Object to the domain